QuantEcon/lecture-python-programming.myst/lectures/python_advanced_features.md

 def arb(**args):
     print(args)

+# Note that these are keyword arguments
 arb(l1=l1, l2=l2)
 ```

-We can see that Python uses a dictionary to store these keyword arguments.
+We can see Python uses a dictionary to store these keyword arguments.

 Let's try more inputs